 - Final Fantasy VI only had a couple of characters who would learn magic by leveling up, and a fairly limited set at that.
 In order to learn magic otherwise, Espers had to be equipped to the characters to teach them new spells by earning Ability Points (AP) in battle.
 Similar concepts were used in later games as well.

-- Some of the character-specific abilities also had special conditions, including the resident Blue Magic user.
+- Some of the character-specific abilities also had special conditions, including the resident Blue Magic user Strago.

 - Final Fantasy VII averts this at the start, granting characters new Limit Breaks through repeated combat, but to teach a given character their level 4 Limit Break, you'll need a special item.
-There's also the Enemy Skill materia; see Blue Mages.
+There's also the Enemy Skill materia, which operates similarly to Blue Magic.

-- Technically speaking, you can also use all of Zell's moves right from the start, but you not only need to know the exact input to use them, but also what preceeding moves you need to use for some of the finishers to be available, some of which also having the exact same requirements.
-In other words, unless you memorize a single specific path of moves to each finisher, you're better off just finding and reading the magazines for convinience's sake.
+- Technically speaking, you can also use all of Zell's moves right from the start, but you not only need to know the exact input to use them, but also what preceding moves you need to use for some of the finishers to be available, some of which also have the exact same requirements.
+In other words, unless you memorize a single specific path of moves to each finisher, you're better off just finding and reading the magazines for convenience's sake.

 - In Final Fantasy XIII, most skills (including basic Attack) are represented by nodes on the Crystarium.
 The exception is the characters' Eidolons, which are obtained during the storyline and stored in the inventory.